worktheclock/replit.github.io/tutorials/01-introduction-to-the-repl-it-ide.md

 You probably won't be able to turn this script into the next startup unicorn quite yet, but let's keep going.

-### Running code from Repl.it's REPL
+### Running code from Replit's REPL

-In computer programming, a REPL is a [read-eval-print loop](https://en.wikipedia.org/wiki/Read%E2%80%93eval%E2%80%93print_loop), and a REPL interface is often the simplest way to run short computer programs (and where Repl.it got its name).
+In computer programming, a REPL is a [read-eval-print loop](https://en.wikipedia.org/wiki/Read%E2%80%93eval%E2%80%93print_loop), and a REPL interface is often the simplest way to run short computer programs (and where Replit got its name).

 While in the previous example we saved our code to a file and then executed the file, it's sometimes quicker to execute code directly.